singaltanmay/cineast-wiki/Home.md

-Cineast is a multi-feature content-based video retrieval engine.
-It is capable of retrieving video sequences based on edge or color sketches and sketch-based motion queries.
+Cineast is a multi-feature content-based mulitmedia retrieval engine.
+It is capable of retrieving images, audio- and video sequences as well as 3d models based on edge or color sketches, sketch-based motion queries and example objects.

 Find more information on Cineast in the following publications: